slmnv5/pepelats/doc/midi_drum.md

 ### MIDI out port for MIDI drum

 **main.ini** configuration has section "MIDI" and option "midi_out".
 This is MIDI port name (or part of the name) that is used to send MIDI drum messages.
-If port is not available (device is not connected) so called "FakeMidiOut" port is used which only logs few MIDI messages.
+If port is not available (device is not connected) a "fake" MIDI out port is used which only logs first 20 MIDI messages.